3rd Blue Dragon Series Awards

 The 3rd Blue Dragon Series Awards ceremony, organised by Sports Chosun was held at Paradise City, Incheon on July 19, 2024, at 20:30 (KST).
-It was hosted by Jun Hyun-moo and Im Yoon-ah and broadcast live through KBS2.
+It was hosted by Jun Hyun-moo and Lim Yoona and broadcast live through KBS2.

 The nominees were announced on June 26, 2024.
 The series which were produced, invested by OTT platforms, and released from June 1, 2023, to May 31, 2024, were eligible for nominations.

 Winners and nominees

 Winners are listed first and emphasized in bold.